 - Economics of education

-DeLuca, T. A., Novak, J. C., & Cocolis, A. (in press).
+DeLuca, T. A., Novak, J. C., & Cocolis, A. (2017).
 Retaliatory Teacher Transfer or Meeting a District Need?.
 Journal of Cases in Educational Leadership Los Angeles: Sage Publications.

 Arsen, D. A, DeLuca, T. A, Ni, Y., & Bates, M. (in press).
 Which Districts Get Into Financial Trouble and Why: Michigan’s Story.
 Journal of Education Finance, 42(2).